-- Make sure that Wake on LAN is enabled in ThinkPad Setup. - If it is, check with your LAN administrator for the necessary settings. - Problem: If your computer is a Gigabit Ethernet model, it cannot connect to the network at 1000 Mbps.
+Solution: Ensure that Wake On LAN is enabled in ThinkPad Setup.
+If it is, check with your LAN administrator for the necessary settings.

+• Problem: My computer is a Gigabit Ethernet model, it cannot connect to the network at 1000 Mbps.
 Instead, it connects at 100 Mbps.